 To download this summary, click below:

-If you would like to read the detailed report from April 2022, it can be downloaded from the link below.
+If you would like to read the detailed report from April 2022, October 2022 and April 2023, they can be downloaded from the link below:

 Monitoring of coastal structures every six months